Kicking the Vietnam Syndrome

 The peace deal would give Iraqi forces one week to march out of Kuwait while leaving their armor and heavy equipment behind.
 Schwarzkopf thought he had Powell’s commitment to pitch the plan at the White House.

 But Bush was fixated on a ground war.
 Though secret from the American people at that time, Bush had long determined that a peaceful Iraqi withdrawal from Kuwait would not be allowed.
-Indeed, Bush was privately fearful that the Iraqis might capitulate before the United States could attack.
+Indeed, Bush was privately fearful that the Iraqis might capitulate before the United States could attack on the ground.

 At the time, conservative columnists Rowland Evans and Robert Novak were among the few outsiders who described Bush’s obsession with exorcising the Vietnam Syndrome.
 On Feb.
 25, 1991, they wrote that the Gorbachev initiative brokering Iraq’s surrender of Kuwait “stirred fears” among Bush’s advisers that the Vietnam Syndrome might survive the Gulf War.